PlaidCloud/website/content/en/docs/tasks/administer-cluster/namespaces-walkthrough.md

 dev
 ```

-At this point, all requests we make to the Kubernetes cluster from the command line are scoped to the `development` namespace.
+At this point, all requests we make to the PlaidCloud cluster from the command line are scoped to the `development` namespace.

 Let's create some contents.